HECBioSim/Longbow/Longbow/README.txt

     behind this is that it should be possible to specify the settings of many jobs making it very simple to submit jobs with very different configuration with very little effort.
-The basic structure of the ini files consists of sections in square brackets (ProxyApp uses this as a name of job) followed by a list of named parameters and their values.
+The basic structure of the ini files consists of sections in square brackets (Longbow uses this as a name of job) followed by a list of named parameters and their values.

     The list of possible parameters that can be used in the job config are